UMR-CNRS-7267/Metacongo_Paper/README.md

 >> At this step data are ready to analyse, we will profile the metagenomic  read using two profiler (Kaiju and Kraken2).

->> kaiju use amino acid database, so there is six-frames translation of our reads then compare to pro
+>> kaiju use amino acid database, so there is six-frames translation of our reads then compare to proteins DB

 >> kraken2 use  nucleotide database.

 >> All reads those are not assigned/classified by kaiju were passed to kraken2

+<span style="color:blue"> This step  needs databases so be sur to have enough place in your local server</span>.